 - 1lb Antweight Rookie: Alongside the regular (aka “Masters”) weight classes, the SCRC runs a 1lb Rookie class for new builders to gain some experience.
 You can compete in that class as long as you need to, until you or the group decides you have graduated.
+Rookie matches are 2 minutes long.
 Winner of the Rookie class gets a free entry into the next event’s Masters class!

 - Weight bonuses: Shuffler 50%, True Walker 100%

 - No fire or explosive weapons, liquid, radio jamming.
 Think “bashing.”

 - “Toy radios” are only allowed for non-weaponed bots.

 - Your bot must have a visible power light/LED and a main power switch or plug that you can power down quickly after a match.